Currently Available Units

 Pottawatomie Park (7340 N Rogers Ave, 312-742-7878) will give you green fields and recreation aplenty.
 Pottawatomie is one of our favorite places to play Frisbee or lay out on the grass under the blue sky.
 It is a pet-friendly location perfect for whole-family outings.
 In the summer, we love to catch the outdoor movies and concerts at Paschen Park (1932 W. Lunt Ave, 773-262-5871).
 Paschen also offers after school programming, such as basketball, kid-crafts, and volunteer trash pick-up that encourages children to get active in their community.[Back To Top]

 East Rogers Park Real Estate

 As most Chicago neighborhoods do, East Rogers Park has its own unique personality.
 Folks who reside here live in a spot where Victorian architecture meets modern society.
-Tree-lined streets, sturdy brick buildings, vintage courtyards, and plenty of lush green foliage shade homes and sidewalks from the sun.
+The tree-lined streets are packed with sturdy brick buildings, vintage courtyards, and plenty of lush green foliage.
 The community has recently banned high-rise construction, so there has been a resurgence of rehabbing the apartments near the waterfront that now boast protected lake views.